dutu/poloniex-api-node/README.md

     npm install --save poloniex-api-node

-# Usage
+# Quick examples

+> See additional examples in [examples folder](https://github.com/dutu/poloniex-api-node/tree/master/examples)

+### REST API examples

-> When calling the methods, Callback is always the last parameter.
-When callback parameter is not present the method will return a Promise.
+> When calling the REST API methods, Callback is always the last parameter.
+When callback parameter is not present, the method will return a Promise.

-Example 1 (using Callback):
+Example 1 (REST API using Callback):

 ```js
 const Poloniex = require('poloniex-api-node');